mikemix/percona-xtrabackup-cron/README.md

         -e MYSQL_HOST='172.17.0.1' -e MYSQL_PORT=3306 -e MYSQL_USER=root -e MYSQL_PASS=password \

 Make sure the backup location directory name matches your backup name that you set up in the cron rule.
 This will ensure symlinks created in the container are also usable on your host machine.
+In this case backup name `rancher` matches the `rancher` directory inside `/mnt/backup` as all backups are stored in the `/mnt/backup` inside the container.

 The `--backup --target-dir=/path` arguments are added automatically.